Top 10 Guitarists of All Time

-Another member of The Yardbirds, Jimmy Page really found his stride in the 1970s after he founded one of the greatest bands of all time, Led Zeppelin.
+Another member of The Yardbirds, Jimmy Page, found his stride in the 1970s after he founded one of the greatest bands of all time, Led Zeppelin.
 Page helped define the hard rock era with countless hit records and then went on to broaden his music by exploring different chords, harmonies, and sounds.

-It’s this experimentation that allowed him to create and perform stairway to heaven.
+It is this experimentation that allowed him to create and perform stairway to heaven.
 Jimmy Page has played thousands of gigs and is one of the greatest guitarists of all time.

 2. Eddie Van Halen

-Outside of Van Halen Eddie has written and performed with Michael Jackson and helped write riffs for Black Sabbath.
+In January 2007 Van Halen inducted into Rock n Roll Hall of Fame.
+In 2012, he was voted number one in a Guitar World magazine reader's poll for "The 100 Greatest Guitarists of All Time".Outside of Van Halen Eddie has written and performed with Michael Jackson and helped write riffs for Black Sabbath.
 His unusual two-handed tapping method and melodic preferences helped create something different that has inspired other artists for decades.